 What Should I Do If I Was in a Crash With a Distracted Driver?

-If you suffered an injury in a traffic accident with a distracted driver, call Max Meyers Law at 425-242-5595 for help.
+If you suffered an injury in a traffic accident with a distracted driver, call Max Meyers Law at for help at 425-399-7000.
 We can collect evidence to prove a distracted driver caused your car accident, help you file your personal injury claim, and fight for recoverable damages.
 We do not get any legal fees until you get compensation.